specter01wj/CodeMaze/README.md

 C++ solutions first, followed by the acceptance rate order.

-Python solutions will be add in future.
+Python solutions will be added in future.